madmin-exe/FidosRansom.sh/README.md

 # FidosRansom.sh
-Fido's Ransom | Simple Shell Game
+Fido's Ransom | Simple Shell Riddle Game

 This is my first Bash script and I tried to make it creative.
 I'm still learning.
 Hope you enjoy!